holguin4857/ctmbox/content/blog/en/2025-12-05-nogales-vs-laredo-the-west-coast-logistics-edge.md

 Laredo will always be vital for East Coast distribution.
 But for the West Coast, Arizona is the logistics leader.
 Stop letting your freight sit in traffic.

-**Ready to optimize your cross-border lanes?** CTMBOX specializes in the Sonora-Arizona corridor.
+**Ready to optimize your cross-border lanes?** CTM specializes in the Sonora-Arizona corridor.
 Contact our logistics team today to analyze your route efficiency.